willcpope/galaxys_edge_experience_analysis/README.md

 ### Determining Sentiment
-I used the Natural Language Toolkit to determine polarity (positive, neutral, or negative sentiment).
-Based on the polarity histogram below, you can see that sentiment is mostly neurtral and positive.
+I used the Natural Language Toolkit to determine polarity.
+Sentiment is determined by the following polarity scores:

+* Polarity greater than 0 is positive
+* Polarity equal to 0 is neutral
+* Polarity less than 0 is negative

 ![Polarity Histogram](images/polarity_histogram.png)

+Based on the polarity scores, you can see that overall sentiment is mostly neurtral and positive.

 ![Sentiment Analysis](images/sentiment_analysis.png)

 ### Words Used With Positive Sentiment